-Today we are creating an unbelievable, intensely rich, sweet flavored, caramel-colored, spreadable delicacy.
-It’s like gold.
-We’re caramelizing onions!
-We’re cooking onions very slowly on the stove. . . drawing all of their natural sugars to their surface.
+Today however, I’m going to share a method in which we’ll learn how to caramelize onions wery, very slowly on the stove. . . drawing all of their natural sugars to their surface.

 Although you can use olive oil, I love using clarified, unsalted butter to caramelize my onions.
-Below I will teach you a simple, quick and easy way to do it.
+In the recipe below, I’ll explain a simple, quick and easy way to do it.